Academic Information and Policies

 2.3.1 Action Initiated by the Faculty Member

-If a faculty member believes a student has committed an academic honesty violation, the faculty member should complete the Academic Honesty Report (Appendix A).
+If a faculty member believes a student has committed an academic honesty violation, the faculty member should complete the Academic Honesty Report.
 The faculty member will request a meeting with the student within five university calendar days (excluding Saturdays, Sundays, and holidays) to attempt to resolve the incident.
-As a result of this meeting, if the faculty member determines a violation has occurred, he or she should give the student a copy of two things: (a) this policy statement, and (b) the completed Academic Honesty Report (Appendix A).
+As a result of this meeting, if the faculty member determines a violation has occurred, he or she should give the student a copy of two things: (a) this policy statement, and (b) the completed Academic Honesty Report.
 The faculty member retains a copy of the Academic Honesty Report of this incident, and forwards a copy of the Academic Honesty Report to the faculty member’s department chair, school dean, associate vice president for academic affairs, and dean of students.
 The faculty member may assign a penalty; see section 2.5 below.
 If the faculty member is unable to contact the student, or if the student fails to meet with the faculty member, the faculty member may assign the penalty.
-If a penalty is assigned, the faculty member will send the student a copy of this policy statement and a completed Academic Honesty Report (Appendix A).
+If a penalty is assigned, the faculty member will send the student a copy of this policy statement and a completed Academic Honesty Report.
 The faculty member will send these documents by registered mail to the student’s current mailing address on file with the university, and provide a copy to the faculty member’s department chair, school dean, associate vice president for academic affairs, and dean of students.
 The final grade for the course will not be recorded in the Registrar’s Office until all of the student’s rights to appeal have been exhausted.

 2.3.2 Appeal Procedures